thepushkarp/JFF-Python-Scripts/README.md

 Lets you search through a folder based on file size.
 Asks user for folder path and size.
 Files and subfolders inside the folder, greater than or equal to the input size would be displayed.

+_Useful if you want to find large files and folders taking up space and wish to delete them._

 #### Usage:

 ```py3